dapplets/dapplet-docs/docs/ex13-shared-state.md

 The overlay will be React App with Typescript (TSX).

-In our dapplet we will add `button` with a counter and `input` to every tweet and to the overlay.
-The values of all the counters and inputs will be kept in a single shared state.
+In our dapplet we will add `button` with a counter to every tweet and add button and input to the overlay.
+The values of all the counters and input will be kept in a single shared state.

 Here is the initial code for this example, which is similar to the base template: [`ex13-shared-state-exercise`](https://github.com/dapplets/dapplet-template/tree/ex13-shared-state-exercise)